mittulmandhan/java-interview-prep/18 Polymorphism/README.md

 * In Overriding, overridden and overriding methods share same name, access modifiers as well as non-access modifiers, return type, no. of arguments and data types of arguments are same but the definition may be different.
 * Java Virtual Machine is responsible for resolving the method call in case of method overriding.
 ````
+// only the reference for ab() method in the method table will be overwritten at the run-time
+// that means the no additonal row will be added for the ab() method in class B only the reference will be updated from class A's ab() method to class B's ab() method

 class A {
   void ab() {
     System.out.println("A");